Health and Safety Policy - Development and Implementation

 - senior management attendance at safety meetings, and

-- demonstration of senior management commitment through effective response and review to committee recommendation inspection reports, accident investigations, and health and safety program evaluations.
+- demonstration of senior management commitment through effective review and response to committee recommendation inspection reports, incident investigations, and health and safety program evaluations.

-Here is a sample of a series of questions that could be put in "Yes / No" checklist:
+In review, here is a sample of a series of questions that could be used as a "Yes / No" checklist:

-- Does the statement express a commitment to health and safety?
+- Does the statement express a commitment to health, safety, and well-being?
 Are obligations towards employees made clear?

 - Does it say which senior officer is responsible for seeing that it is implemented and for keeping it under review, and how this will be done?

-- Have the views of managers and supervisors, safety representatives and safety committees been taken into account?
+- Have the views of managers and supervisors, safety professionals, and health and safety committees or representatives, and workers been taken into account?

 - Were the duties set out in the statement discussed with the people concerned?
 Do they understand how their performance is to be assessed and what resources they have to carry out their tasks safely?

-- Does the statement make clear that cooperation on the part of all employees is vital to the success of the health and safety policy?
+- Does the statement make clear that cooperation on the part of all workers is vital to the success of the health and safety policy?

-- Does it say how employees are to be involved in health and safety matters, for example, by being consulted, by taking part in inspections, or by sitting on a safety committee?
+- Does it say how workers are to be involved in health and safety matters, for example, by being consulted, by taking part in inspections, or by participating on a health and safety committee?